mulesoft-assets/template-sap2sfdc-customer-migration/README.md

 Being X the number of Accounts to be synchronized on each run.

 The division by 200 is because, by default, Accounts are gathered in groups of 200 for each Upsert API Call in the commit step.
-Also consider that this calls are executed repeatedly every polling cycle.

 For instance if 10 records are fetched from origin instance, then 1 api calls to SFDC will be made ( 1).